2 September 2010 1 Comment

-Some of the most popular plans are issued by respected companies such as Aetna, UnitedHealthcare, Humana, Assurant, Blue Cross and Celtic.
-Coverages typically include office visit and prescription benefits, preventive benefits and major medical catastrophic coverages for inpatient and outpatient hospital expenses.
-Having a clear understanding of the most important family medical insurance terms will help you determine which type of policy is best for your situation.
-Although we did not list all terms, we have listed the most common terms.
+Previously, many of the most popular plans were issued by respected companies such as Aetna, UnitedHealthcare, Humana, Cigna, Kaiser, and Blue Cross.
+Coverage typically included office visit and prescription benefits, preventive benefits and inpatient and outpatient hospital expenses.
+However, many of these companies have ceased offering on-Exchange plans.
+Having a clear understanding of the most important medical terms will help you determine which type of policy is best for your situation.
+Although we did not list all benefits, we have listed the most common items.

 Deductible

 Typically, the deductible is the amount of money you must pay before the insurance company pays benefits.
-Unlike an auto insurance deductible, once this deductible has been paid once, another deductible is not required during the same calendar year (although some short-term plans have multiple deductibles).
-Many family medical policies do not require you to meet the deductible for covered office visit and prescription charges.
-Also, under new national health care reform, most preventive benefits, such as mammograms, pap smears and annual physical examinations are also not subject to a deductible.
-In fact, coinsurance and waiting periods have also been eliminated.
-It is possible that this legislation could change with a Supreme Court ruling in 2012.
+Unlike an auto deductible, once this has been paid once, another one is not required during the same calendar year (although some short-term plans have multiple deductibles).
+Many medical policies do not require you to meet the deductible for covered office visit and prescription charges.
+Currently, the highest allowed 2023 deductible is $9,100 (Qualified plans).
+HSAs have lower maximums.

 Copay